Concluding Thoughts about Agile Implementation in Your Organization

 Figure 5

-Fellows!
-Just as I realize that I am approaching the maximum length of this article, I am feeling guilty of not communicating so many aspects including strategies, tactics, tools, technologies, artifacts and the practices.
+Dear readers, as I am approaching the maximum length of this article, I admit that I am guilty of not discussing a number of aspects including strategies, tactics, tools, technologies, artifacts and practices.

-In fact, there is so much to share that it needs a series of books rather than of articles.
-But then, you have tons of books available to learn the theory, benefits, risks and standard flows of different Agile methods.
-My goal for this serial was to share the typically practical issues and the solutions on your way to successful Agile implementation.
+In fact, there is so much to share that I will need a series of books rather than a few articles!
+But then, you have a lot of books available to learn about the theory, benefits, risks and standard flows of different Agile methods.
+The goal for this series was to share the typical practical issues and solutions on your way to successful Agile implementation.

 Here, I have shared my beliefs and experiences of several years and numerous projects without worrying about formal methods of verification of my claims.
 Once you experiment with my recommendations, you are more than welcome to either endorse or challenge my thoughts based on your experiences.

-My concluding thoughts about Agile implementation comprise of two advice.
+My concluding thoughts about Agile implementation comprise of two pieces of advice.

-Primary of that is a reminder that Agile was born to simplify the lives of software developers, testers, and the organizations.
+This is a reminder that Agile was created to simplify the lives of software developers, testers, and organizations.

-If learning an Agile method and implementing it are demanding you to be Einstein, it signals that you need to be flexible and shift your creativity-discipline equilibrium more towards the creative side of Agile development.
+If learning an Agile method and implementing it are demanding that you become like Einstein, it signals that you need to be flexible and shift your creativity-discipline equilibrium more towards the creative side of Agile development.

-Your transition from plan based approach to Agile should result in the reduction of management overhead and lessen the burden of formalities from your creative development team.
+Your transition from a plan-based approach to Agile should result in a reduction in management overhead and lessen the burden of formalities from your creative development team.

-My secondary conclusion is another lesson learned from my long struggle along Agile.
-We should be mindful of eliminating the right column of Agile manifesto i.e. processes, tools, documentation, contract negotiation and the plan.
-Agile never intended to replace these elements as most of the beginners perceive.
+We should be mindful of eliminating the right column of the Agile manifesto i.e. processes, tools, documentation, contract negotiations and the plan.
+Agile was never intended to replace these elements as most beginners perceive.
 Rather, it originated to avoid the over-emphasis on these factors.
 So, it is just a misconception that they can be eradicated.

 I know there are many micro-level misconceptions that have not been discussed on purpose in this piece.
 I did not want to confuse the beginners by opening up the debate on controversial topics.
-Misconceptions will arise on your way which will need some overhauling but it doesn’t look to be the right time to discuss them.
+Misconceptions will arise along the way, which will need some overhauling, but it doesn’t seem to be the right time to discuss them.

-I would love to hear from my readers how much this writing helped you.
-Since Agile is flexible, vast and multi-facet, I expect to receive some refuting claims in response.
-And I would appreciate those comments more than the appreciation and endorsements of my thoughts.
+I would love to hear from my readers how much this series has helped you.
+Since Agile is flexible, vast and multi-faceted, I expect to receive some refuting claims in response.
+I would also appreciate the comments more than the appreciation and endorsements of my thoughts.

-I want to categorize this artifact as “Thought-provoking” instead of “The guide” or “The Bible”.
+I want to categorize this artifact as “Thought-provoking” instead of “a guide or Bible”.
+Post your thoughts in the comments section below.
+We would love to hear from you.

 Recommended Reading